 Fibre is actually carbohydrate; it’s all the polysaccharides that humans can’t digest.
 There are two main groups: insoluble and soluble.
 Cereals, seeds and vegetables are rich in insoluble fibres – these are great for a healthy digestive system and help fill you up and stop you snacking.

-Soluble fibre is found in pulses (peas, beans and lentils), oats and fruit.
-Not only do these help maintain a healthy digestive system, but they also can help reduce the risk of CVD by binding cholesterol in the gut, stopping it being re-absorbed.
+Soluble fibre is found in pulses (peas, beans and lentils), oats and fruit and helps maintain a healthy digestive system.
 Oats are rich in a particularly effective soluble fibre called beta-glucan.

 We should all be including plenty of fibre at each meal, and many fibrous foods are also rich in vitamins and minerals.
 In addition, it’s vital to consume plenty of water to get the most out of your high fibre intake as fibre acts like a sponge.